CUBoulder-2019Sp-IML4HCI/Final-Magic-Elevator-Funck-Polson/final_report.md

 _Harry Potter and the Deathly Hallows Part 1 (Warner Bros.)_

 ## The Idea
 Elevators are both a blessing and a curse.
 They enable heavy equipment to be transported across levels and they are often the only means by which people with mobility impairments can move up and down in a building, but waiting for them in an awkward silence is anything but exciting.
-The Magic Elevator solves this problem: riders become magicians, summoning their elevator through magic spells.
+The Magic Elevator solves this problem: riders become witches/wizards, summoning their elevator through magic spells.
 Only a correctly executed spell calls the elevator!

-Magicians wield magic wands that are plastic toy Harry Potter wands whose insides were gutted and replaced with a Micro:bit that senses X, Y, and Z acceleration.
+Witches/wizards wield magic wands that are plastic toy Harry Potter wands whose insides were gutted and replaced with a Micro:bit that senses X, Y, and Z acceleration.
 They perform wand motions with voice incantations that together call the elevator either up or down.
 They come up with and train the motions and incantations themselves via the Magic Elevator user interface (UI).
 When spells are correctly cast, a button-pushing mechanism built almost entirely out of LEGO parts that is mounted over the elevator buttons summons the elevator in the appropriate direction.

-Magicians are free to train a new wand motion or set a new incantation for their spells at any time; Professor Flitwick walks them through it in the UI.
-When two magicians are present, they must work together to cast agreeing spells to call the elevator in one direction.
-It's a game; only sufficiently skilled magicians may enter the Magic Elevator!
-When only one magician is present, they can simply call the elevator at will.
+Witches/wizards are free to train a new wand motion or set a new incantation for their spells at any time; Professor Flitwick walks them through it in the UI.
+When two are present, they must work together to cast agreeing spells to call the elevator in one direction.
+It's a game; only sufficiently skilled witches/wizards may enter the Magic Elevator!
+When only one is present, they can simply call the elevator at will.

 ## Mission Statement